 With today’s sometimes hyperactive lifestyle, customers are drawn to exciting visuals, an essential to keep visitors focused on the Department website.
 Visually representing just a few benefits of the Business Department – location, faculty, job placement, etc. will deliver more students as they choose majors.
 Featuring business scholarships or financial aid can also encourage enrollment.
 Highlighting students who have received specific business awards at graduation or otherwise can also draw interest to the Department.

-Making the BusAd website more interactive is key to success.
+Making the Business Administration website more interactive is the key to its success.
 Having a “request info” button can allow the Business Department to track students who are interested in the program and allow sending of follow-up materials.
 Having key facts and statistics on the business page, like how many students go to graduate school, will making finding the important information easier for prospective students.

 In addition to web social media, giving away “freebies” will also capture students.
 The Business Department should consistently demonstrate to students that the Department is current with new technology and trends.
-Promotional give-aways like thumb USB drives containing significant Business Department information will make it easy for prospective students to say “yes” when selecting their major.
+Promotional “give-aways” like thumb USB drives containing significant Business Department information will make it easy for prospective students to say “yes” when selecting their major.
+Even downloadable syllabuses or promotional PDFs is something that parents and students would be interested in.

-The Saint Mary’s College Business Department will likely find that the more it utilizes social media tools, recruiting prospective students will be more productive.
+The Saint Mary’s College Business Department will likely find that the more it utilizes social media tools; recruiting prospective students will be more productive.
 More and more students and parents are doing their research online.
 Being more accessible with these new media tools will help the Business Department reach its enrollment goals.

 Bibliography